samba-rgb/wake/README.md

 ## Interactive UI Mode

-Wake features a powerful interactive UI mode that allows dynamic filtering and real-time log viewing:
+Wake features a powerful interactive UI mode that allows dynamic filtering and real-time log viewing. **To use the interactive UI, add the `--ui` flag to your command.**

 ### Key Features
 - **Real-time filtering** - Apply include/exclude patterns without restarting